altfatterz/2019-03-08-mimacom-lunch-and-learn/README.md

 }
 ```

-This service is calling under the hood the `product-service` when constructing the `contract` field
+This service is calling under the hood the `contract-service` when constructing the `contract` field

-4. Access the `contract-service`
+6. Access the `contract-service`

 ```bash
 $ http :9091/contracts\?customerId=1